Runtime Sandbox

 Since v2026.4.16, tool subprocesses run under kernel-level isolation, outside the initrunner process.
 This is distinct from the PEP 578 audit-hook sandbox (security.tools.audit_hooks_enabled), which runs inside the Python interpreter.

-Pick one of two backends:
+Pick one of three backends:

 - Bubblewrap — Linux user namespaces.
 No daemon, no Docker, no root.
 Default on Linux.